MediaComem/biosentiers/EventLogs/event-logs-list_0.2.1.md

     "id": "The server id of the excursion of which the list of seen pois is being displayed", "status": "The status of the excursion of which the list of seen pois is being displayed" },
-  "specieId": "The id of the specie whose information are displayed on the seen poi card."s }
+  "speciesId": "The id of the species whose information are displayed on the seen poi card."s }
 ```